larsvers/test-readme/README.md

 <a href="#hex-gridExtend" name="hex-gridExtend">#</a> _hexgrid._<b>gridExtend</b>(⟨ _number_ ⟩)

-_Optional_. _gridExtend_ controls the size of the base geography. _gridExtend_ allows you to "inflate" your geography and can be used to draw more hexagons around the edges that otherwise would not be drawn.
+_Optional_. _gridExtend_ controls the size of the base geography. _gridExtend_ allows you to "inflate" your hexgrid and can be used to draw more hexagons around the edges that otherwise would not be drawn.

 ![gridExtend](img/gridExtend.jpg)